Alcohol Septal Ablation

 possible risks, though.
 Your risks will partly depend on your medical history.
 Talk

 with your healthcare provider about any concerns you have.

 Bleeding at the site where your healthcare provider inserts the catheter

 Heart block is one of the most common complications.
 Heart block is a disruption to

 the electrical signals through your heart that can result in a slow heart rate.
 Certain

 kinds of heart block require treatment with a permanent pacemaker.
 If bleeding around

 the heart occurs, you may need open heart surgery.

 You are at greater risk for complications if you are older or if you have other heart

 problems.
-Hospitals and doctors who specialize in alcohol septal ablations have the
+Hospitals and healthcare providers who specialize in alcohol septal ablations

 How do I get ready for alcohol septal ablation?